GRAP-UdL-AT/ak_sw_benchmarker/README.md

-# AKFruitYield: AK_SIMULATOR - Azure Kinect Size Estimation & Weight Prediction Simulator
+# AKFruitYield: AK_SW_BENCHMARKER - Azure Kinect Size Estimation & Weight Prediction Benchmarker & Weight Prediction Simulator

 AKFruitYield is a modular software that allows orchard data from RGB-D Azure Kinect cameras to be processed for fruit size and fruit yield estimation.
-Specifically, two modules have been developed: i) [AK_SIMULATOR](https://github.com/GRAP-UdL-AT/ak_simulator/) that makes it possible to apply different sizing algorithms and allometric yield prediction models to manually labeled color and depth tree images; and ii) [AK_VIDEO_ANALYSER](https://github.com/GRAP-UdL-AT/ak_video_analyser/) that analyses videos on which to automatically detect apples, estimate their size and predict yield at the plot or per hectare scale using the appropriate simulated algorithms.
+Specifically, two modules have been developed: i) [AK_SW_BENCHMARKER](https://github.com/GRAP-UdL-AT/ak_sw_benchmarker/) that makes it possible to apply different sizing algorithms and allometric yield prediction models to manually labeled color and depth tree images; and ii) [AK_VIDEO_ANALYSER](https://github.com/GRAP-UdL-AT/ak_video_analyser/) that analyses videos on which to automatically detect apples, estimate their size and predict yield at the plot or per hectare scale using the appropriate simulated algorithms.
 Both modules have easy-to-use